MrZMN/FuzzyKey/fuzzy vault/README.md

 ### Details

-- The error tolerance t means the max tolerable symmetric difference between PS and PS'.
-For instance, the symmetric difference between {1,2,3} and {2,3,4} is {1,4}.
+- The error tolerance t means the max tolerable symmetric difference size between PS and PS'.
+For instance, the symmetric difference size between {1,2,3} and {2,3,4} is 2.
 - In the above implementation, errors on wireless channel wasn't concerned.

 ### Adjustments Needed for Embedded Systems